NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/ContinuousIntegration/WebApp.rst

      - ``AWS_SECRET_ACCESS_KEY``
      - ``WEBAPP_STACK_NAME``

-  #. set the secrets using the GitHub CLI
+  #.
+Set the secrets using the GitHub CLI

      Alternatively, you can use the `GitHub CLI <https://cli.github.com/>`_  with the environment settings from above: